ameeena/employee-test/README.md

 2. To try out functionality : set the EmployeeApp as start-up project and run the application
 3. Since Swagger UI is used a default browser will pop-up in your browser with API specification
 4. Please use the API specifications to test the Employee App APIs
-5. Post and Delete operations are authorized using Auth0
+5. Put,Post and Delete operations are authorized using Auth0
-6. To access the API key for the Post and Delete Operations please find the steps below
+6. To access the API key for the Put, Post and Delete Operations please find the steps below

    - send a post request to the Auth0 based on your domain name
    - POST https://my-domain.auth0.com/oauth/token